 There are several classic Christmas decorations we put up year after year without ever taking a step back and asking ourselves questions like, “Why am I putting a tree inside my home?”
 Do you wonder how and why these strange traditions began?
 Perhaps it’s the origin of Christmas decorating traditions that have made them endure through the years.
 Learning the origins of your favorite Christmas decor trends could provide insight that gives your holiday decorating a little more purpose this year.

 Every year, millions of Americans purchase fresh or artificial Christmas trees to display inside their homes with strings of lights, colorful balls and shiny strips of decorative material.
-Why?
-The tradition dates all the way back to 16th century Germany, which is when devout Christians decorated trees in their homes, or created wood pyramids to decorate with evergreens when trees were less abundant.
+The tradition dates all the way back to 16th century Germany, when devout Christians decorated trees in their homes, or created wood pyramids to decorate with evergreens when trees were less abundant.

 Martin Luther is often credited with popularizing the practice of putting lights on the tree after he saw stars twinkling amidst a forest of evergreens.
 In an attempt to recreate this beautiful scene, Luther erected a tree in his home and wired the branches with lit candles.
 Fortunately, trees today are much less of a safety hazard and can even contribute to a healthier planet with artificial alternatives.